Stepping into self-love: why the path to building peace starts within

 Narcissistic personality disorder can be caused by: genetic factors, social and cultural factors, childhood experiences (trauma) and parenting

-The narcissist, as a result, may show as a person who: is self-centred, manipulative, lacks empathy, fails to take accountability, is self-entitled, envious, exploitative, and yearning for admiration, attention and appreciation.
+The narcissist, as a result, may show as a person who: is self-centred, manipulative, lacks empathy; who fails to take accountability; is self-entitled, envious, exploitative; and yearns for admiration, attention and appreciation.

 Not very happy and peaceful, right?

 Well, in reality, it often doesn’t become one.
-For whilst trauma can have this effect, for others hardship or pain may cause us to numb our feelings to cope with the day-to-day.
+For whilst trauma can have this effect, for certain individuals living with the effects of (complex) trauma, facing hardship or pain may result in numbing one’s feelings, “shutting off” and zoning out to cope with the day-to-day.

-If we want a more peaceful, cohesive society, we therefore need to love our self and our neighbour, right?
-But what does that look like?
+If we want a more peaceful, cohesive society, we therefore need to love ourselves and our neighbours, right?
+But what does that look like in practice?

-How do we balance love for each other, not at the expense of oneself in terms of self-sacrifice (burnout), and neither by fostering ego-driven (selfish) divisions and inequalities?
+How do we balance loving each other, without being driven to immense self-sacrifice (burnout), nor fostering ego-driven (selfish) divisions and inequalities?

 And along the way, as people project onto others their own pain, we must break the cycle through compassion, empathy and justice.